-GEOG 430 Location Theory and Spatial Analysis (3) Theories and procedures for determining the optimal location of industrial, commercial and public facilities.
+GEOG 432 Location Theory and Spatial Analysis (3) Credit will be granted for only one of the following: GEOG430 or GEOG432.
+Formerly GEOG 430.
+Theories and procedures for determining the optimal location of industrial, commercial and public facilities.
 Techniques to evaluate location decisions.
-The provision of services within regions and metropolitan areas.
+The provision of services with regions and metropolitan areas.
 Emerging trends.